danbev/learning-knative/README.md

 2) Mixer
 2) Istio-Auth
 ```

+### Operators
+In OpenShift Operators are the preferred method of packaging, deploying, and
+managing services on the control plane.

 ### API Gateway
 An API Gateway is focused on offering a single entry point for external clients